The Playbook. How to write, create content and get involved in The 1014 Rugby.

 - Headlines are very important for SEO and for boosting your chances of being read and shared.

 - Your headline should say what the article is about and be dynamic and interesting enough to draw the reader in.
-Remember what the 10 and the 14 characters want to read, that is, the human element to the story.
+Remember what the 10 and the 14 characters want to read that is, the human element to the story.
 This will help you develop a good headline.
-See the following video to remind yourself what The 1014 name stands for…

 - Your headline should be less than 80 characters so it can be read easily on a mobile device.

-- The lead paragraph should give summary of the key points in your article.
-It is usually in bold font but is not a heading.
+- The lead paragraph should give a summary of the key points in your article.

 - It should be between 135 and 160 characters, as this is often displayed on a search engine, directly under the search.